Blackhand01/BisiPortfolio/README.md

 ## **Work Experience**

-> Contributed to the development and fine-tuning of machine learning models to enhance translation accuracy between Italian and multiple languages.
+> Contributed to the development and fine-tuning of machine learning models to enhance translation accuracy between Italian and multiple (18) languages.
 Focused on technical domains, adhering to rigorous standards in dataset preparation, model evaluation, and optimization.
 Collaborated within an agile team to deliver scalable and efficient solutions tailored to industry-specific needs.

 ### **Translation Model Enhancement for Technical Domains**

 - **Description:** Designed and implemented fine-tuning pipelines for advanced language models to improve translation accuracy in specialized technical contexts.
 - **Technologies Used:**
-  - **Machine Learning Frameworks:** OpenAI API, GPT models.
+  - **Machine Learning Frameworks:** OpenAI API.
   - **Programming Languages:** Python.
-  - **Data Augmentation Techniques:** Applied paraphrasing and dataset refinement to increase linguistic diversity.
+  - **Data Augmentation Techniques:** Applied paraphrasing and dataset refinement.
-  - **Version Control Systems:** Git for collaboration and workflow management.
 - **Responsibilities:**
   - Prepared and validated datasets to ensure consistency and quality in training inputs.
   - Developed and tested fine-tuning strategies to maximize model performance.